ballerina-attic/parallel-service-orchestration/README.md

     worker dreamCar returns http:Response? {
         http:Request outReq = new;
         // Out request payload
-        outReq.setJsonPayload(untaint vehiclePayload);
+        outReq.setJsonPayload(<@untainted>vehiclePayload);
         // Send a POST request to 'DreamCar' and get the results var respWorkerDreamCar = carRentalEP->post("/dreamCar", outReq);
         if (respWorkerDreamCar is http:Response) {
             // Reply to the join block from this worker - Send the response from 'DreamCar' return respWorkerDreamCar;
         }
         return;